dddrrreee/cs240lx-20spr/labs/8-i2c-accel/PRELAB.md

- 3. Make sure when you run `my-install test-programs/self-test.img` it runs and prints out something like the following --- the values should change as you move the acceleometer around:
+ 3. Make sure when you run `my-install test-programs/self-test.img` it runs and prints out something like the following --- the values should change as you move the accelerometer around:

         ******************sending 6124 bytes